 If you are working for a startup, budgets may be limited, and as a result, employers may intentionally word contracts vaguely to allow flexibility.
 If this is the case, you could find yourself switching around job positions regularly.
 Nevertheless, what are some genuine reasons an employer or employee might want to enact changes to their job description?

 Some disciplinary measures, such as a reduction in pay or a demotion, might be appropriate if the situation warrants it and is covered in your original contract.
-If you feel you are not being treated fairly, you need to review the disciplinary procedure and take appropriate measures if necessary.
+If you feel you are not being treated fairly, you need to review the disciplinary procedure, get support from your Trade Union or ACAS, and take appropriate measures if necessary.

 Whenever possible (not counting direct or indirect discrimination where you must take immediate legal action), you should make an effort to settle your dispute civilly.
 Despite that, you should move quickly, as even if you continue to work under protest, your continued operation may be construed as your agreement to the changes.

 Significant changes to job description that might violate a contract

 A breach of contract occurs when an employer fails to comply with the terms and conditions or makes significant changes that significantly alter it.
 Changes that can constitute a breach of the contract include: